powerapi-ng/benchmarking/README.md

 ## Why it exists.

-This benchmarks aim at measuring the variability introduced by the PowerAPI framework over the RAPL interface.

-## Who it’s for.
-Currently, this work remains internal for PowerAPI staff to study the variability of the PowerAPI framework along its development.
+This benchmarks aim at comparing different power-meter softwares on several selected criteria and serve as guideling for experimenters to choose the most suitable tool.

 ## Installation